Yacent/waterflow.js/README.md

 MIT

 ####Hey
-~~Achieve compatibility for IE, backwards compatibility in the future.~~
+~~Achieve compatibility for IE, backwards compatibility and Responsive in the future.~~